Milan van Ewijk

-Career
+Club career

 Excelsior Maassluis

 Despite being born in Amsterdam, the capital of the Netherlands, Van Ewijk signed for Excelsior Maassluis from the youth academy of Feyenoord in 2016.
 He made 36 appearances for the club in total, scoring 2 goals.

 ADO Den Haag

 On 29 June 2019, Van Ewijk signed with ADO Den Haag after a successful season with Excelsior Maassluis.
-He made his professional debut with ADO Den Haag in a 4–2 Eredivisie loss to FC Utrecht on 4 August 2019.
+He made his professional debut with ADO Den Haag in a 4–2 Eredivisie loss to Utrecht on 4 August 2019.

 Loan to Cambuur

-On January 31 2020, Van Ewijk joined Eerste Divisie side Cambuur for the rest of the 2019-20 season.
+On January 31 2020, Van Ewijk joined Eerste Divisie side Cambuur for the rest of the 2019–20 season.

 Heerenveen

 Van Ewijk signed for Heerenveen on 16 May 2021 for a fee reported to be almost €600k.
-In 2022-23 he was named in the Eredivisie team of the season.
+In 2022–23, he was named in the Eredivisie team of the season.

 Coventry City

 On 27 July 2023, Van Ewijk signed for English Championship club Coventry City for an undisclosed fee reported to be around £3.4 million.
 He scored his first goal for the club from a 25-yard free kick to open the scoring against Watford in a 3–3 draw.
-He scored his second goal for the club in a 3-1 win against Leicester City on 14 January 2024.
+He scored his second goal for the club in a 3–1 win against Leicester City on 14 January 2024.
 Van Ewijk started and played every minute of Coventry's FA Cup semi-final as they were eliminated by Manchester United on penalties at Wembley.
-During the 2024-25 campaign, Milan Van Ewijk scored and got an assist against Oxford United which enabled Coventry City to win 3-2, after a double from Haji Wright.
+During the 2024–25 campaign, Milan Van Ewijk scored and got an assist against Oxford United which enabled Coventry City to win 3–2, after a double from Haji Wright.

+International career

+Van Ewijk played eight games for the Netherlands national under-21 football team.

 Personal life

-Born in the Netherlands, Van Ewijk is of Suriname descent, thus being eligible to play for the Netherlands and Suriname.
+Born in the Netherlands, Van Ewijk is of Surinamese descent, thus being eligible to play for the Netherlands and Suriname.